About Rural Stirling Housing Association

 We have an active programme to build new homes.
 Our office is in Doune.

 We will build and manage affordable homes and other services to help our communities grow and thrive.
 We will do this by working closely with our customers, communities and local stakeholders.
 Great service and value for money will be at our core and we will strive relentlessly to balance both.

 The following values will shape how we do business:

 - Excellence - We are committed to providing a quality, customer focused service that demonstrates value for money, delivered by professional and caring staff.
 We will publicise information on how we are performing, welcoming challenge and feedback to continuously improve the effectiveness and relevance of the service we provide.

 - Accountability - Our Board as the governing body and our leadership team will provide strong strategic leadership and oversight, ensuring tenant and other service users interests are protected and at the forefront of all that we do.
 We will ensure that our actions are transparent.

 - Partnership Working - We will work collaboratively with all sections of the local community.
 This includes working collectively and individually with our customers and with other housing associations, statutory, public and voluntary sector partners to improve the lives of our residents.
 We will be a proactive member of our local communities, seeking out new, innovative ways to address issues that impact our residents.

 - Sustainability – We are here for the long-term so we care deeply about the design and life-long quality and cost of our homes and their impact on the physical and social environment.
 We believe that a healthy community is a socially inclusive one and through our landlord and other services we will meet local needs, provide ongoing support and help tackle rural disadvantage.

 How we are run

-The Association is an independent body overseen by a volunteer Management Board of up to 15 people.
+The Association is an independent body overseen by a volunteer Board of Management of up to 15 people.
 These currently include Association tenants, local community activists and people with professional expertise that all have an interest in and commitment to the work of the Association.